hamuraiisam/ATAK-Setup-guide/README.md

     pip3 install itsdangerous==2.0.1
     pip3 install markupsafe==2.0.1

+Run this to generate the config files and then use Ctrl + C to exit

+    sudo python3 -m FreeTAKServer.controllers.services.FTS

-Edit all the neccessary config files for FTS and then reboot Linux to launch FTS
+Edit all the necessary config files for FTS (/opt/FTSconfig.yaml)  and FTS-UI (/usr/local/lib/python3.8/dist-packages/FreeTAKServer-UI/config.py)  and then reboot Linux to launch FTS

     sudo reboot
 ---